Strongpool/strongpool-node/README.md

    `stongpool-node` directory and edit it to set your mining address.
 4. Start the node by running `./spnctl start`.

+## Updating

+1. Change into the strongpool-node directory: `cd strongpool-node`
+2. Stop the strongpool-node if it's running: `./spnctl stop`
+3. Pull the latest update: `git pull`
+4. Start the strongpool-node: `./spnctl start`

 ## Usage

 ### Start the node